Original Research ARTICLE

 Stoichiometric additions of C, N, and P reduced resource limitations, created species-specific bacterial responses, and in one case altered a fundamental ecosystem process.
 The most dramatic effects of changes in ecosystem stoichiometry occurring around C and N additions in our initially N limited soils.
 C as mannitol and N as equal molar concentrations ammonium and nitrate induced an almost twofold reduction in C:N ratios; caused bacterial evenness and diversity to decline; allowed one rare Micrococcaceae, an Arthrobacter species, to dominate community abundance; and elevated soil respiration by 136% compared to untreated soils.
 N additions alone also reduced C:N ratios, and in contrast to CN-additions, increased species richness and diversity by at least 48 and 13%, respectively, compared to soils receiving a single resource as C or P, and enhanced the abundance of rare taxa dependent on N for metabolism and growth.
 The addition of P to levels well below the C:P ratio necessary for balanced microbial growth also influenced soil microbial communities.
 Based on community co-occurrence networks, lower C:P ratios in soils following P and CP additions reduced the number of taxa interacting with one another by 51% and the number of interactions among taxa by 73% relative to untreated and watered soils.
 Our results suggest that the alleviation of C and N co-limitation facilitated the dominance of single species ultimately altering ecosystem processes; the reduced forms of inorganic N open multiple niches for bacteria to exploit, and excess soil P disrupted interactions within communities.

 ZA, SS, BB, DW, JB, RV, and BA conducted the experiments.
-ZA, SS, BB, DW, JB, MM, NG, RV, and BA analyzed and interpreted the data.
-ZA, SS, DW, JB, NG, MM, RV, and BA helped to write and review the manuscript.
+ZA, SS, BB, DW, JB, MM, NG, RV, AB, and BA analyzed and interpreted the data.
+ZA, SS, DW, JB, NG, MM, RV, AB, and BA helped to write and review the manuscript.
 ZA agrees to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Our research was supported by the National Science Foundation Office of Polar Programs grants to the McMurdo Long-Term Ecological Research Program ANT-0423595 and OPP-1115245.